Ex-Rabobank traders get U.S. prison terms for Libor manipulation

 Those investigations resulted in U.S. and U.K. charges against 32 people and around $9 billion in regulatory settlements with financial institutions.

-Prosecutors accused Allen and Conti of participating in a conspiracy at Rabobank from 2006 to 2011 to rig Libor rates in order to gain an unfair advantage trading derivatives linked to the rate.

 Rabobank in October 2013 reached a $1 billion deal to resolve related U.S. and European probes.
-The U.S. Department of Justice has charged five other Rabobank employees, three of whom have pleaded guilty.
+The U.S. Department of Justice charged five other Rabobank employees, three of whom pleaded guilty.

+While Allen denies wrongdoing, he told Rakoff he wished he told others to stop, adding: “I will live that regret the rest of my life.”

-The only other person to be sentenced is Tom Hayes, a former UBS AG and Citigroup Inc trader serving 11 years in prison after being convicted in a London trial in August 2015 involving yen Libor manipulation.
+The only other person to be sentenced is Tom Hayes, a former UBS AG and Citigroup Inc trader serving an 11-year sentence after being convicted in a London trial in August involving yen Libor manipulation.

 A second U.K. trial stemming from the probes ended with six former brokers being acquitted in January of conspiring with Hayes to manipulate interest rates.